-Operating the transmission with a sump temperature below normal operating temperature is limited to:
+Operating transmission with a sump temperature below normal operating temperature is limited to:

-- operating in the neutral gear or - driving with an unloaded crane while not exceeding 1500 engine RPM and not exceeding half throttle.
+- · operating in the neutral gear or - driving with an unloaded crane while not exceeding 1500 engine RPM and not exceeding half throttle.

-Warm-up Procedures for Rough Terrain (RT) and Industrial Cranes:
+Warm-up Procedures for Rough Terrain (RT) Cranes:

-- 1. Engage the parking brake and apply the service brake. - 2.
-Shift the transmission into the highest gear and increase the engine RPM to 1500 for 15 seconds, then allow the engine RPM to return to idle. - 3.
-Repeat Step 2 until the temperature of the transmission sump reaches normal operating temperature.
+- Engage parking brake and apply service brake. - Shift transmission into the highest gear and increase engine RPM to 1500 for 15 seconds, then allow engine RPM to return to idle. - 3.
+Repeat Step 2 until transmission sump reaches normal operating temperature.

-Alternate Warm-up Procedures for Rough Terrain (RT), Truck Mount (TM/TMS), and Industrial Cranes:
+Alternate Warm-up Procedures for Rough Terrain (RT) Cranes:

-- 1. Setup the crane on outriggers. - 2.
-Engage the transmission with 4-wheel drive selected (if equipped) and allow crane to run at idle until the temperature of the transmission sump reaches normal operating temperature.
+- 1. Set up crane on outriggers. - 2.
+Engage transmission with 4-wheel drive selected (if equipped) and allow crane to run at idle until transmission sump reaches normal operating temperature.

-- NOTE: Warm-up operation of 4-wheel drive transmission engaged in 2-wheel drive only could cause transmission damage. - 3.
-Engage the transmission and allow it to run at idle until the temperature of the transmission sump reaches normal operating temperature.
+NOTE: Warm-up operation of 4-wheel drive transmission engaged in 2-wheel drive only could cause transmission damage.